 Harry Potter and the Prisoner of Azkaban

-Harry Potter and the Prisoner of Azkaban doesn't need a comeback arc — it's winning at 64% across 155 matchups.
-But the gap between its overall record and its finals record is what makes it genuinely dangerous.
+The Legend badge is hard to earn.
+Harry Potter and the Prisoner of Azkaban's 66% record across 194 matchups reflects consistent, broad-based appeal — well above the 50% that would mean winning as often as losing.
 The entry where the franchise found a real filmmaker and let him work.
 Cuarón brought a visual and emotional sophistication that the series never quite reached again, which gives this installment a claim the others can't make.
 It ranks #2 among 2000s films.
-Supporters decide in 2.7s.
-Opponents linger at 6.8s — rejecting it costs more thought than choosing it.

 Synopsis